 The majority of ATMs are in Stone Town, these are the ONLY locations of ATMs outside of Stone Town (beware, they frequently run out of money!):

-Paje: A Barclays ATM is at the UP petrol station close to the police checkpoint
+Paje: An Absa ATM is at the UP petrol station close to the police checkpoint.
+Two more ATMs (Exim and Moja/PBZ) are at the roundabout.

 Nungwi: A Barclays ATM is close to the UP petrol station just outside Nungwi on the main road